Zia-Ul-Qamar-Tech-Notes/Zia-Ul-Qamar-Tech-Notes/README.md

-- 👋 Hi, I’m @Zia-Ul-Qamar
+- 👋 Hi, I’m @ Mirza Zia-Ul-Qamar
 - 👋 This is my GitHub Tech Notes Profile *@Zia-Ul-Qamar-Tech-Notes* to store my Data Notes.
 - 👀 I’m interested in *Software and Web Development.*
-- 🌱 I’m currently learning Programming Languages.
+- 🌱 I’m currently excited and thrilled to solve different Problems.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me:
 - :: *Email: zia.softwareprogrammer@gmail.com*